lukekarrys/lodash-replacer/README.md

 _.pluck(/* ... code ... */);
 ```

 This module helps you do that.
-Give it a file and it will go through each one, find what lodash methods you are using (using [lodash-finder](https://github.com/spadgos/lodash-finder)) and then write another version of you file with only the methods you need.
+Give it a file and it will find what lodash methods you are using (using [lodash-finder](https://github.com/spadgos/lodash-finder)) and then write another version of you file with only the methods you need.

 ## Usage